Colby-hin/Colby-hin/README.md

 ## Objective

 Throughout my career so far I’ve been intrigued by the concept of understanding an enterprise’s infrastructure inside and out to pinpoint areas for improvement.
-I have experience troubleshooting network and technical issues, using tools like Jira, ServiceNow, MFA/SSO, and supporting identity and access management.
-My goal is to apply these skills while proactively contributing to an organization’s success, ensuring its infrastructure is resilient and secure.
-## Skills
+I have experience leveraging tools such as SIEM platforms and supporting SOC workflows to monitor, analyze, and respond to potential threats.

 | Skill                                         | Associated Project         |